 Rage Against the Machine

 RATM sent shockwaves through the music world when they announced their reunion.
-Their nine-year hiatus will officially end in March with a handful of shows across the Southwestern U.S. It will culminate in a headlining performance at Coachella in April and perhaps additional shows yet to be announced.
+Their nine-year hiatus will officially end in March with a handful of shows across the Southwestern U.S. It will culminate in a headlining performance at Coachella in April and a tour that takes them through most of the year.

 My Chemical Romance

 Emo titans My Chemical Romance had fans shaking when they announced a December 2019 reunion show.
-Since then, the band – which broke up in 2013 – have announced performances at various international music festival.
-Should they announce more U.S. shows, there are millions who will be ready for an epic reunion.
+Since then, the band – which broke up in 2013 – have announced performances both internationally and across North America.

 Red Hot Chili Peppers